abruzzihraig/road-for-revenge/8-9-2016-double-seventh-festival.journal.md

 Fired rice was nice thus nothing to criticise, it should be perfect I suppose.
 As for the beef with chilli, I forgot the right order to cook them separately.
 So I had to fire them three times while it still tasted tasteless even though I had already put so much salt.
 For saving it, I also put lots of peppers on it.
 Hoped my girlfriend could excuse my poor cooking skill.

 If some food cooked by yourself, even though they taste bad, you will eat them up.
-Might that’s why home cooking is better then outsider.
+Might that’s why home cooking is better than outsider.

 9/8/2016